YasmineBeck/gamma-robust-knapsack-interdiction-solver/README.md

 **multi_follower_approach.py**
 Solves a bilevel knapsack interdiction problem using the multi-follower approach.

+**nominal-instance-data**
+Contains all nominal instances that are used for the computational study of the paper.

 **nominal_warmstart.py**
 Solves the nominal knapsack interdiction problem.
 The solution can be used to warmstart the methods.